CartoDB/carto-vl/test/acceptance/README.md

 yarn test:e2e:prepare
 ```

-After this process the ignored file `test.hml` is created.
-If the test does not have a `test.png` image, it will be automatically created.
+After this process the ignored file `scenario.hml` is created.
+If the test does not have a `reference.png` image, it will be automatically created.

 ```
 test1
-├── test.html
+├── scenario.html
-├── test.js
+├── scenario.js
-└── test.png
+└── reference.png
 ```

 If you want to regenerate all the references run `yarn test:e2e:clean` before.